bytebase/bytebase.com-old/content/blog/database-change-management-with-clickhouse.md

 ## Step 2 - Add ClickHouse in Bytebase

-In Bytebase, ​​an Instance could be your on-premises MySQL instance, an AWS RDS instance etc, in this tutorial, a ClickHouse Cloud account or a Self-managed instance.
+In Bytebase, ​​an Instance could be your on-premises MySQL instance, an AWS RDS instance etc, in this tutorial, a ClickHouse Cloud account or a self-managed instance.

 1. Visit `localhost:5678` and log in as `Workspace Owner`.
 ![login](/static/blog/database-change-management-with-clickhouse/login.webp)